-Pre-clerkship course remediation policy:
+Pre-clerkship course remediation policy - Year 1:

-A student who has completed all the assessments and activities of a course and has not achieved a passing score (see above), will be required to repeat the entire content of the course and demonstrate competence through an assessment which is consistent with the original course.
+A student who has completed all the assessments and activities of a course and has not achieved a grade of Pass (see above), will be required to repeat the entire content of the course and demonstrate competence through an assessment which is consistent with the original course.
 Remediation activities, including final testing, may involve other students.